 Through grant funds provided through the Alaska Department of Environmental Conservation (ADEC) and matching funds from KWF, KWF identified four tributary and three mainstem sites in addition to the standard biannual KRBWQM sampling sites throughout the Kenai River watershed for supplemental sampling in the springs and summers of 2019-2020 (Figure 2).
 This report presents results from both biannual KRBWQM events in 2019-2020 as well as the supplemental sampling events.

-Additional efforts to identify potential sources of throughout the Kenai River watershed were initiated in 2019-2020 and are reported here.
-These efforts included a mapping effort in which P from these trips
+Additional efforts to identify potential sources of copper and zinc throughout the Kenai River watershed were initiated in 2019-2020 and are reported here.
+These efforts included a mapping effort in which five river trips were conducted in order to photograph potential zinc and copper sources visible from the Kenai River mainstem.
+Photos from these trips were incorporated into a GIS shapefile established to document adjacent potential sources of these heavy metals including impervious surfaces, boat landings, and wastewater discharge.
+In addition to KWF’s field imagery, St. Mary’s University of Minnesota Geospatial Services was contracted to develop a draft ArcGIS database of sources potentially related to copper and zinc pollution.
+The geodatabase is intended to be of use in future monitoring efforts and potentially in the production of a future decision support tool.